tscanlin/developers.optimizely.com/src/content/apps/index.md

 receive a fresh signed request with a new OAuth access token.

 #### How can I contact you?
-If you're developing an app or would like to provide feedback, please chat with us at [https://gitter.im/optimizely/apps](https://gitter.im/optimizely/apps).
+If you're developing an app or would like to provide feedback or get help, please chat with us at [https://gitter.im/optimizely/apps](https://gitter.im/optimizely/apps) or email us at [developers@optimizely.com](developers@optimizely.com).

 If you've built your app and are ready to submit, please email us at [developers@optimizely.com](developers@optimizely.com) and we'll start the app review process.